 "Love is an irresistible desire to be irresistibly desired."
+(Robert Frost)

-(Robert Frost) To love and be loved, this is the goal, this is the ultimate, for romantic and hardhearted alike.
+To love and be loved, this is the goal, this is the ultimate, for romantic and hardhearted alike.
 In fact, we become hardhearted because of a past failure of love.
 It is not that we don't want to love.

 We are afraid to love or ask for love, then be rejected.

 We are humans.
 We are hard wired to connect to each other in confidence, respect, and mutual admiration.
 When we fall into prejudice, it is not that we do not want to love.
 No, we want to love, but we are afraid of the unknown, afraid to love the unknown.

-We often think of hate as an opposite of love, let go of the inflated value I placed on a person.
+We often think of hate as an opposite of love, which it is, but fear is also an opposite.
+Fear and love both have the element of respect, even reverence.
+Hate, like love, has the elements of attention and attachment.
+When I let go of fear, I let go of the inflated value I placed on a person.
 When I let go of hate, I let go of resentment and revenge.
 In both cases, I become free.

 Freedom is at the core of love, because true, sincere love is not forced.
 I did not marry my wife because her dad held a shotgun to my head.
 I married her because she freely chose to place value on me above all others, and I upon her.
 Sure, we also have similar beliefs and hopes, and we love to do similar things, but if that was it, then we are just one among many good friends.
-To be elevated to the position of one-and-only by Of course, love is not limited to marriage.
+To be elevated to the position of one-and-only by another is true love.